 So our second and last day in the hills was to be the tour of the eastern three Munros of the North Glen Shiel ridge: Saileag, Sgurr a´Bhealaich Dheirg and Aonach Mheadhoin.
 As seven years before when we had done the Five Sisters of Kintail we left our car at the parking where the steep path up to the Bealach an Lapain starts.
 The path had not changed much since 2005: Well-defined, zigzaggy and steep through grass on the lower slopes.
 More rocky and eroded further up.
 But nonetheless a good and straight-forward way to cover the 500m or so to the ridge.
 We got there after about one hour and turned due east, climbed the grassy ridge to Saileag and touched the cairn.

 Clouds clung to the craggy ridges and flanks of Sgurr nan Spainteach and the closest three of the Five Sisters.
 Rain kept coming and going all the time.
 A somewhat wild feeling of being alone on this remarkable mountain range.
 I was satisfied with having completed the North Glen Shiel ridge by bagging Saileag.
 I was also sick that weekend and decided to return to the glen and the car right away by way of the ascent taken.
 Not very romantic but probably the best solution for me.

 Frank, however, still had Sgurr a’Bhealaich Dheirg and Aonach Mheadhoin to bag.
 So we split up our little party of two at Saileag’s summit.
 I was back at the car 2 hour and 45 minutes after the start of our walk.
 Frank carried on to the east over the two other Munros.
-On Sgurr a’Bhealaich Dheirg … [Read More]
+On Sgurr a’Bhealaich Dheirg he was disoriented in the mist and … [Read More]